-Erik Stafford: Winner of the 2002 Smith Breeden Prize for Outstanding Paper in the Journal of Finance for "Limited Arbitrage in Equity Markets" (with Mark Mitchell and Todd Pulvino, April 2002).
+Josh Lerner: Nominated for the Smith Breeden Prize for Outstanding Paper published in the Journal of Finance in 2003, 2004, and 2005.

 Luis M. Viceira: Winner of the 2005 Graham and Dodd Award for Excellence in Financial Writing from the Financial Analysts Journal and the CFA Institute for "The Term Structure of the Risk-Return Tradeoff" (with John Y. Campbell, January/February 2005).

 Malcolm P. Baker: Nominated for the 2004 Brattle Prize for Outstanding Paper in Corporate Finance in the Journal of Finance for his paper with Jeffrey Wurgler.
 "A Catering Theory of Dividends."
 (June 2004).

 Malcolm P. Baker: Received the 2004 Robert F. Greenhill Award.

 Mihir A. Desai: Won the 2004 Barclays Global Investor Best Symposium Paper for his paper with Daniel Bergstresser and Joshua Rauh, “Managerial Opportunism and Earnings Manipulation: Evidence from Defined Benefit Pension Plans.”